ZohaibAhmadKhan/Emotion-Detection/README.md

 The datasets used in this study were sourced from two primary repositories.
 The details are as below:
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #1 EMOTHAW Dataset:
-The "EMOTHAW" dataset was obtained from [10] as referred in the manuscript, the dataset is aavailable at (https://www.psicologia.unicampania.it/the-lab/our-activities), the pdf of the study can be accessed at (https://arxiv.org/pdf/2202.12245.pdf).
+The "EMOTHAW" dataset was obtained from [10] as referred in the manuscript, the dataset is available at (https://www.psicologia.unicampania.it/the-lab/our-activities), the pdf of the study can be accessed at (https://arxiv.org/pdf/2202.12245.pdf).
 Which is the orignal work of:

 1- Laurence Likforman-Sulem, affiliated with LTCI, CNRS, T´el´ecom ParisTech, Universit´e Paris-Saclay, Paris, France.